iwangroznyj/buildwebpage/README.md

-# buildwebpage.py
+# buildwebpage

 ## DESCRIPTION

-This script generates a static website with several subsites.
-This is done by inserting the content of the subsites into a template file.
+The `buildwebpage` script builds a static webpage by inserting a number of subpages into a template.

-In the template file there is a line containing the word CONTENT in capital letters.
-The `buildwebpage` script replaces this whole line with the content of the
+The template file must contain the word `CONTENT` in capital letters.
+This word will be substituted with the content of the subpage files.
+The resulting web page is then saved in the current working directory.

+To avoid filename conflicts all subpage files must be prefixed with `c_`.
+Files without that prefix will _not_ be recognised as subpage by the script.

 ## REQUIREMENTS